rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/task-mapper.md

 return from this method is an array of hashes -- the most basic representation of data in ROM.

-These hashes may be all you need but, more often than, not you'll want to use a proper domain object.
+These hashes may be all you need but, more often than not, you'll want to use a proper domain object.
 The "M" in ROM stands for **M**apper and it is through a mapper that we'll transform our hashes into something a little more useful.